 The counter operated well and recorded most of the fish runs for the year.
-However, despite new recording equipment having been installed the ownership of the counter hut changed hands and the power was disconnected.
-IFI have engaged with the new owner and the site will be reenergised in early 2021.
-The counter has recorded a very significant increase in the run of salmon into the river which is above the national average in 2020.
+The ownership of the counter hut changed hands and the power was disconnected.
+IFI have engaged with the new owner and the site will be re-energised.
+The counter has recorded a slight decrease in the run of salmon into the river.
+The run of salmon includes an unknown number of farmed salmon which were identified in the river.
+The run of sea trout is well down on the expected run for the river.